-Getting Traffic to Your Website: Both Quality and Quantity
+Getting Traffic to Your Website

 Perhaps traffic to your website has dried up.
 Perhaps it’s simply a case of getting a new site out of the starting blocks.
 Or maybe you simply want to see the curve on that graph steepen a little more.
 Whatever your reasons are, there’s a big difference between simply getting traffic to your website and getting quality traffic with a genuine interest in your products and services.

 First things first.
 Make sure you can be found.
-It sounds almost too obvious to say, but you may be surprised at the number of businesses who haven’t done a basic check to ensure that search engines can crawl and show your website to potential customers.
+It sounds almost too obvious to say, but you may be surprised at the number of businesses that haven’t done a basic check to ensure that search engines can crawl and show your website to potential customers.